 Currently, Björn is working within the broad field of Multimedia Analytics, applying Multi-dimensional Analysis concepts and techniques to multimedia.
 Over the last decade, Björn's research has focused primarily on the performance of very large scale content based multimedia retrieval.
 This research has led to the traditional international publications and graduate degrees, but also to two patent applications and a start-up company, Videntifier Technologies.
 Björn has also studied the performance and tuning of relational database systems, particularly for novel hardware architectures.
 This work resulted in the development of the uFLIP benchmark for flash devices, which received the best paper award at CIDR 2009.

 Björn has served on the program committees on some of the major database and multimedia conferences in the world.
-He recently served as General Chair for the MMM 2017 conference, held at Reykjavik University in January 2017.
-He has a special interest in promoting demonstrations and live events, and served as demonstrations chair for SIGMOD 2009, MMM 2015 and 2016, and will serve for ACM Multimedia 2019.
+He has organised special sessions at the MMM 2018-2020 on Multimedia Analytics: Perspectives, Techniques and Applications.
+He recently served as General Chair for the MMM 2017 conference, held at Reykjavik University in January 2017, and will serve as general chair for CBMI 2019, ACM ICMR 2020, and SISAP 2020, as well as Reproducibility Chair for ACM Multimedia 2019 and 2020.